Ruk33/form-validation/README.md

 form-validation
 =

-A super-light, flexible, easy-to-use form validation in javascript (requires [jQuery](http://jquery.com/)).
+A super-light (2 KB minified), flexible, easy-to-use form validation in javascript (requires [jQuery](http://jquery.com/)).

 How to use it?
 -
-Firs, we need to set some validation rules:
+First, we need to set some validation rules:

 ```javascript
 var rules = {